varnish/Varnish-Book/varnish_book.rst

    However, there are some differences between Linux distributions that Varnish supports.
    Those differences are stated when necessary.

-   Most of the commands you will type in this course require root privilages.
+   Most of the commands you will type in this course require root privileges.
-   You can get temporary root privilages by typing ``sudo <command>``, or permanent root privilages by typing ``sudo -i``.
+   You can get temporary root privileges by typing ``sudo <command>``, or permanent root privileges by typing ``sudo -i``.

 Install Varnish and Apache
 ----------------------------------------